sgraden/vpc/errors.md

 ## validation_invalid_address
 **Message**: The value is not a valid address.

-A list of reserved IP addresses is given in the [About](about.html) document.
-For further instructions to fix this problem, see TBD
+A list of individually reserved IP addresses is given in the [About](about.html) document.
+More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](regions-and-subnets.html){: new_window}.
+For further instructions to fix this problem, see TBD.

 ## validation_invalid_ipv4_address
 **Message**: The value is not a valid IPv4 address.

 Give a valid IPv4 address.
-For further instructions to fix this problem, see TBD
+For further instructions to fix this problem, see TBD.

 ## validation_invalid_ipv6_address
 **Message**: The value is not a valid IPv6 address.

 Give a valid IPv6 address.
 For VPC Beta release, IPv6 is not supported.
-For further instructions to fix this problem, see TBD
+For further instructions to fix this problem, see TBD.

 ## validation_invalid_field_type
 **Message**: The value type does not match the field type.